-The Probation Department and Juvenile Court use detention and long-term custody when lower-level treatment options are inappropriate or have proven ineffective:
+The Probation Department and Juvenile Court use DETENTION and long-term custody when lower-level treatment options are inappropriate or have proven ineffective:

 - Tri-County Juvenile Rehabilitation Facility (TCJRF): a 60-bed secure facility for youth pending Juvenile Court proceedings, and adjudicated youth awaiting transfer to a placement, camp/ranch, the California Department of Corrections and Rehabilitation (CDCR) Division of Juvenile Facilities (DJF).
-There were 54 Sutter County bookings in the TCJRF during FY2019-2020. - Sutter County, Yuba County, and Colusa County continue to collaborate to design an effective Secure Youth Track (SYT) program for youth adjudicated for Welfare and Institutions Code 707(b) offenses, which would have previously been dispositioned to the Department of Juvenile Justice (DJJ).
+There were 23 Sutter County bookings in the TCJRF during Fiscal Year 2021-2022. - Sutter County, Yuba County, and Colusa County continue to collaborate to design an effective Secure Youth Track (SYT) program for youth adjudicated for Welfare and Institutions Code 707(b) offenses, which would have previously been dispositioned to the Department of Juvenile Justice (DJJ).
 Since the detention facilities are shared via Joint Powers Agreement with all three counties, collaboration is key to implement a plan that will serve and meet the needs of all three counties.
 The team meets regularly to adjust and develop the program as needs are identified and arise.
-The team has been working together with Sutter-Yuba Behavioral Health,

-Sutter County Superintendent of Schools, and the Yuba County Office of Education.
-Thus far, there is one SYT youth detained in TCJRF, which is not a Sutter County youth.
+The team has been working together with Sutter-Yuba Behavioral Health, Sutter County Superintendent of Schools, and the Yuba County Office of Education. - Electronic Monitoring is available to assist in monitoring youth as an alternative to detaining a youth in the juvenile detention facility.
+Since COVID-19, youth that would normally leave the Maxine Singer Youth Guidance Center (MSYGC) on furloughs during their 4th Phase, have not been able to do so.
+Electronic monitoring has been utilized by the Sutter County Court as an alternative to youth remaining in Camp Singer for the last weeks of the program. - Referral to Hall for Home Services through the Tri-Counties Juvenile Rehabilitation Facilities.
+Hall to Home (H2H) works with any youth who was detained in TCJRF for at least three days and those youth that are dispositioned to the Maxine Singer Youth Guidance Center (MSYGC).
+Services help youth and their families overcome common barriers, and help transition the youth back to school, engage in supportive services, and obtain employment. - Multi-Disciplinary Team Meetings with TCJRF and MSYGC